cmsc426spring2019/cmsc426spring2019.github.io/pano.md

 <a name='homography'></a>
 ## 5. RANSAC to estimate Robust Homography
 We now have matched all the features correspondences but not all matches will be right.
-To remove incorrect matches, we will use a robust method called <i>Random Sampling Concensus</i> or <b>RANSAC</b> to compute homography.
+To remove incorrect matches, we will use a robust method called <i>Random Sampling Concensus</i> or <b>RANSAC</b> to compute the homography.

 Recall the RANSAC steps are:
 1. Select four feature pairs (at random), $$p_i$$ from image 1, $$p_i^1$$ from image 2.